opticdev/optic/website/blog/four-approaches-for-documenting-apis.md

 But creating API documentation and keeping it up to date can be a challenge.
 In many cases,  the only documentation available consists of ad hoc comments left by the developer who last touched the code.

 In this post, we’ll compare four approaches you can use to create and maintain your API documentation:
-* Manually updating API docs
+1. Manually updating API docs
-* Designing API docs then building to it, (3) programmatically generating API docs with Express OpenAPI, and (4) using Optic to automatically diff and update your API docs.
+1. Designing API docs then building to it
+1. Programmatically generating API docs with Express OpenAPI
+1. Using Optic to automatically diff and update your API docs

 ## Method 1: Manual